Robust Counterfactual Explanations on Graph Neural Networks: Additional experiments

 where $\mathbf{a}_i$ denotes the weight of the node $v_i$ and $\mathbf{M}$ is the weighted adjacency mask predicted by $f_\theta$.
 We believe this is a valid approximation because for an important edge to exist in the explanation subgraph, nodes connected by this edge must also be considered important and be present in the explanation subgraph.
 Now, using these node weights, we can obtain the ground-truth set of nodes by picking top-$k$ important nodes of the explanation on $G$.
 Comparing top-$k$ important nodes of explanation on $G'$ with the ground-truth set of nodes gives us accuracy.

 We present the node accuracy plots for $k=2,4 \text{ and } 8$ in Figure~\ref{fig:robust_nodeacc}.
 We also note that comparison is not completely fair to GNNExplainer, PGExplainer and our method because of the approximation used to extend these methods for computing node level accuracy.
 Despite the approximation, our method significantly outperforms all the methods.
-GNNExplainer \cmmnt{,} and PGM-Explainer \cmmnt{and SubgraphX} perform consistently worse as expected because they optimize each sample independently to obtain an explanation.
+GNNExplainer, PGM-Explainer and SubgraphX do not perform very well because they optimize each sample independently to obtain an explanation.

-\cmmnt{One other way to compare all the approaches on the robustness would be to compute edge level accuracy instead at the node level.
-This would require extending SubgraphX and PGM-Explainer to obtain important edges from the explanation subgraph.
-However, it is more challenging as SubgraphX only provides a subgraph as an output.
-To obtain top-$k$ important edges, we can randomly sample $k$ edges from the returned explanation subgraph that consists of slightly more than $k$ number of edges.
-The random sampling would make this evaluation more approximate and perhaps would further degrade the performance of SubgraphX, therefore, we do not report these results.}

 \textbf{Node classification.}

 We evaluate our method on four synthetic node classification datasets used by GNNExplainer~\cite{NEURIPS2019_d80b7040}, namely, {BA-\sc{shapes}}, {BA-\sc{Community}}, {\sc{tree-cycles}} and {\sc{tree-grid}}.
 Following~\citep{NEURIPS2019_d80b7040,NEURIPS2020_e37b08dd}, we formalize the explanation problem as binary classification of edges and adopt AUC under the ROC curve as the evaluation metric.
 This evaluation is only possible for synthetic datasets where we can consider the motifs as reasonable approximations of the explanation ground truth.
 The edges that are part of a motif are positive and rest of the edges are labelled negative during the evaluation.
 We show the results in Table~\ref{table:node_acc_results} where we demonstrate that our method is extremely accurate and achieves close to optimal score for AUC on all of the datasets.
 This is solid evidence of our method's ability to capture the behavior of underlying GNN better and produce consistently accurate explanations to justify the original predictions.
 Please note that PGM-Explainer does not provide edge weights so it is not applicable for AUC.
 Also since the implementation of CF-GNNExplainer is not available, we only report those results that are available in \citep{lucic2021cf}.